Do I Need Moving Insurance, and How Much Does it Cost?

 Remember:

-• Released value protection, aka basic valuation, offers coverage up to $0.60 per pound on items—this could mean no real compensation for large or high-value items.
+• Released value protection or basic valuation, only offers coverage up to $0.60 per pound on items—this could mean no real compensation for large or high-value items.

 • Full-value replacement repairs give full coverage on all your items but don't cover items that are worth more than $100 per pound.